Babes in Toyland (1961 film): Casting

 In September 1960, it was reported that Disney had wanted to discuss Dean Jones for the lead role as Tom.
 By January 1961, Ray Bolger was cast as a villain for the first time in his career.
-Gene Sheldon, best known for his role of Bernardo in the 1957 television series Zorro, appeared alongside his Zorro co-star, Henry Calvin.
-Tommy Kirk played a support role.
+Gene Sheldon, best known for his role of Bernardo in the Spanish Western television series Zorro, appeared alongside his Zorro co-star, Henry Calvin.
+Tommy Kirk played a supporting role.
 According to Annette Funicello, Tommy Sands beat out Michael Callan and James Darren to play the male lead.

 Filming

 Principal photography started on March 13, 1961, and was scheduled for three months.
 Preparation, rehearsing and pre-recording took three months.
-Tommy Kirk says he enjoyed making the film because of working with Ed Wynn:
+Tommy Kirk said he enjoyed making the film because of the opportunity to work with Ed Wynn:

 I thought he was delightful and so did everyone else.
 You couldn't not like him.
 He was completely crazy and he was just as crazy offscreen as he was on.
 But it was all, of course, an act.
 He was a very serious, religious man in his own way, but he loved playing Ed Wynn, the perfect fool, the complete nut.
 And he was good at it.
 Actually I think the movie is sort of a klunker, especially when I compare it to the Laurel and Hardy Babes in Toyland.
 It's not a great film but it has a few cute moments.
 It's an oddity.
 But I'm not embarrassed about it like I am about some other movies I've made.

 Funicello had a bad experience with William Fairchild, who had directed her in The Horsemasters (1961), but found Jack Donahue to be "simply wonderful."
 She also enjoyed the fact "it was the first, and unfortunately, I think, the last time I made a movie in which I actually danced something besides the Watusi or the swim."

+Kirk said ":The whole movie is, to me, lopsided.
+It's not a good film; it doesn't quite come off.
+It has cute stuff in it, but a lot of it's a mess."

 Songs

 Release

 In conjunction with the film's release, Babes in Toyland was prominently featured on The Wonderful World of Color television program, with an episode titled "Backstage Party" airing on December 17, 1961.
 It was presented in two parts on The Wonderful World of Disney on December 21 and December 27, 1969.

+Home media

 The film was released on DVD on September 3, 2002, by Walt Disney Studios Home Entertainment.
 It was released on Blu-ray on December 11, 2012.
-It was added to the Disney+ subscription service.
+It’s also available on Disney+ as of 2025.